 In the 2 weeks leading up to Ash Wednesday, krewes host private masked balls and some 60 parades with themed floats bearing costumed royalty.
 Maskers toss “throws” to the crowd—anything from beads and doubloons to stuffed animals.
 Of all the throws, the Zulu coconut is most prized.
 Mounted police and cleaning crews sweep through the streets at midnight, signaling the end of Mardi Gras.
 The next day, planning begins for another year.

 Today, Mardi Gras is the most popular event drawing visitors to vacation in New Orleans.
-Cheap airfare and convenient international flights put this popular street party in reach for the whole world.
 Plan ahead if you want to join the fun.
-Group travel packages are common and most hotels are booked full during this time.
+Most hotels are booked full during this time.

 New Orleans, LA